Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3129/

 ### How to use *Punchcard
-Punchcards can visualize cyclical trends in your data.
-This visualization shows circles representing a metric aggregated over two dimensions, such as hours of the day and days of the week.
+Punchcards can visualize cyclical trends in your data.<br>
+This visualization shows circles representing a metric aggregated over two dimensions, such as hours of the day and days of the week.<br>
 Using a punchcard, you can see relative values for a metric where the dimensions intersect.

 **Documentation:**
 * http://docs.splunk.com/Documentation/Punchcard/1.2.0/PunchcardViz/PunchcardIntro